-CBDT further extends the income tax return filing due date for FY 2020-21 from 31st Dec 2021 to 15th March 2022 for individuals whose accounts do not require an audit.
+CBDT further extends the income tax return filing due date (IT return due date) for FY 2020-21 from 31st Dec 2021 to 15th March 2022 for individuals whose accounts do not require an audit.
 This extension comes in light of the difficulties faced by taxpayers due to the COVID-19 pandemic.

 Last Date to file ITR Extended